magis-nc/esri-webappbuilder-widget-eDraw/README.md

     - for text, add font choice, font angle, bold, italic, placement and underline options.
 - checkbox to hide drawing's layer (and therefore widget UI)
 - add of Nautical unit
+- measure's refactoring with automatic update on element's update (or delete).
+Measure's can be indidualy disabled/enabled on any polygon/polyline graphic.
+- defaults symbols can be specified in config's file

 ## configuration :
 - export file name.
 - Confirm on delete.
 A confirm dialog when user delete drawing(s) ?
-- Enable import/export.
-Let the user import or export drawings ?
+- add up/down buttons in list ?
+(N.B. : re-ordering can be done with drag&drop)
 - Enable local storage. enable auto-saving in local storage and loading saved drawings on widget load.
     - Local storage key : let empty or set a name :
         - if empty, all apps with eDraw widgets share the same local storage (apps on the same server)
         - if not empty, all apps with the same key share the same local storage (apps on the same server)
 - Choose availables font families in text plus
+- (without UI) set default symbols
+- use geometryEngine for measure ?
+- specify geometryServer for measure (not used if geometryEngine is activated)
+- enable measure by default ? (is measure checkbox checked on polygon/polyline add ?)
+- measure's labels patterns

 ## Installation :
 Add eDraw folder in your webApp Builder client\stemapp\widgets folder.